|Net Sales (in CHF million)||370||341|

 First Asian sales office for ETBA established

-Establishment of Weidmann Systems International Ltd., ETBA’s sales and sourcing organization in Hong Kong and Shanghai.1996
+Establishment of Weidmann Systems International Ltd., ETBA’s sales and sourcing organization in Hong Kong (CHN) and Shanghai (CHN).1996

-Weidmann Technical Services, Inc. (later: Weidmann Electrical Technology Inc.) is established in St. Johnsbury, VT (USA).
+Weidmann Technical Services, Inc. (today part of Weidmann Electrical Technology Inc.) is established in St. Johnsbury, VT (USA).

 Establishment of Taizhou Weidmann High Voltage Insulation Systems Co.
-Ltd, in Taizhou, Jiangsu (CN) as a joint venture for the production of large-size Transformerboard.1997
+Ltd, in Taizhou, Jiangsu (CN) as a joint venture for the production of large-size Transformerboard.
+Sale of the majority share to the minority partner in 2019.1997

 Foundation of Weidmann Tecnologia Eléctrica de México S.A., Saltillo (MX) for the fabrication of insulation components.

-Divestiture of Tschudi&Cie AG’s business activities.
+Divestiture of Tschudi & Cie AG’s business activities.
 Conversion of the Ennenda plant into a production facility for automotive components (in use until 2009).
 Reopening of the plant converted into an ETBA production facility for laminated board and milled parts in 2010.
+Sale of the property and closure in 2021/23.

 Weidmann Plastics Technology successfully incorporates micro-structures (nano-technology) in medical components used for analytics and diagnostics (“lab-on-a-chip”).
 First project orders for the new Medical Technology division from the pharmaceutical and medical industry.1998